krijnsent/crypto_vba/readme.md

 And you do need .NET 3.5 or greater on your system, as it's used by the hashing algorithms (System.Security.Cryptography)

 # ToDo
-- Excel formulas need better caching to prevent a stalling/crashing Excel - looking into a RTD option
+- Excel formulas need better caching to prevent a stalling/crashing Excel - an RTD would be a solution, but that's out of scope for me
 - Better error handling
 - Updating/adding exchanges: do create an issue if you want an exchange added/updated, as I'm not checking them.

 # Done
 - For historical prices, included https://www.cryptocompare.com/api/ (now https://min-api.cryptocompare.com/ )
-- Build excel functions to get the information directly to a sheet, has some caching, but - TEST PHASE
+- Build excel functions to get the information directly to a sheet, has some caching, but - BETA STAGE - use at own risk
 - Working examples of several exchanges in the example file
 - Created a basic XLSM sample file for all provided exchanges
 - ArrayToTable improvement to handle various data types (e.g. Trade and Margin trade) in one JSON response